 Overview

-Campbell represents clients in complex, high-income, high-net worth cases across Connecticut.
-He handles all aspects of family law, including asset division, alimony, child custody, child support, appeals, prenuptial agreements and postnuptial agreements.
-He chairs the Family Law and Appellate Practice groups - both of which have been named "Department of the Year" by the Connecticut Law Tribune.
+Campbell chairs the Family Law and Appellate Practice groups, both of which have been named "Department of the Year" by the Connecticut Law Tribune.
+In 2023, he was named one of the Top 10 lawyers in Connecticut by Super Lawyers.
+He represents clients in complex, high-income, high-net worth cases across Connecticut and handles all aspects of family law, including asset division, alimony, child custody, child support, appeals, prenuptial agreements and postnuptial agreements.
 He has acted as lead counsel on more than sixty appeals to the Connecticut Supreme and Appellate Courts, including many important cases of first impression.

-Campbell is a fellow of the American Academy of Matrimonial Lawyers, and is currently the immediate past president of the Connecticut Chapter.
+Campbell is a fellow of the American Academy of Matrimonial Lawyers and in 2019 served as the president of the Connecticut Chapter.
 He has been named a Top 50 Connecticut Super Lawyer and a Top 100 New England Super Lawyer multiple times.
-He was also named "Family Lawyer of the Year" by Best Lawyers for 2018 and 2020.
+He was also named "Family Lawyer of the Year" by Best Lawyers for 2018, 2020, 2022 and 2024.
 In 2005, he received the Judge Maxwell Heiman Award by the Hartford County Bar Association.
+He presently serves on both the Connecticut Bar Examining Committee and the Connecticut Child Support Guideline Commission.

 Office